The University of Notre Dame has a long and deep commitment to the study of Ancient Philosophy.

 This interdisciplinary Workshop focuses on the relation between Ancient Philosophy and other humanities disciplines.
 It covers all periods of Ancient Philosophy, and embraces a wide range of methodologies.
 The Workshop draws faculty and graduate students from a variety of departments and programs, including Classics, History and Philosophy of Science, the Medieval Institute, Philosophy, Political Theory, the Program of Liberal Studies, and Theology.

 In its international outreach the Workshop collaborates with a number of partners in their own local contexts.
 The De Wulf-Mansion Centre for Ancient, Medieval, and Renaissance Philosophy at the KU Leuven, Belgium is now an official partner.
-The Workshop also houses the Colloquia on Late Antique Christian Philosophy, a new joint initiative between Notre Dame (Andrew Radde-Gallwitz and Gretchen Reydams-Schils) and the University of Oxford (Anna Marmodoro and Johannes Zachhuber).
+The Workshop also houses the Colloquia on Early Christian Philosophy, a new joint initiative between Notre Dame (Andrew Radde-Gallwitz and Gretchen Reydams-Schils), the University of Oxford (Anna Marmodoro and Johannes Zachhuber), and the University of Toronto (George Boys-Stones).

-The activities of the Notre Dame Workshop on Ancient Philosophy are funded by the College of Arts and Letters and support from the Program of Liberal Studies.
+The activities of the Notre Dame Workshop on Ancient Philosophy are funded by the College of Arts and Letters, the Program of Liberal Studies, the Medieval Institute, and Notre Dame Research.
 Previous support has come from the Gladys Krieble Delmas Foundation, the Andrew W. Mellon Foundation, and the Earhart Foundation.

 See also the activities of the History of Philosophy Forum.